Best ASMR Recording Setups for 2018

 Well okay.
 First thing’s first, what are you getting for an extra $40 compared to the Blue Yeti?
 People who own both microphones report that while the Blue Yeti has more features, the Rode delivers a higher audio quality.
 You also get a custom pop filter thrown in, so you don’t have to buy one of those as an extra.

 Great features worth noting on the Rode include plug and play (no drivers to install, just plug it in and it works) and that all-important headphone jack for monitoring what you’re recording.
-Overall I still think the Blue Yeti is the safer bet as the top microphone for ASMR in the USB category on price and features, but if you’re sold on the Rode’s higher quality then why not give it a shot.
+Overall I still think the Blue Yeti is the safer bet as the top microphone for ASMR in the USB category on price and features, but if you’re sold on the Rode’s higher quality as a studio mic then why not give it a shot.

 I’ll continue with the Zoom H2n in the next section (scroll down).